JitheshPavan/GPT_Translator/README.md

 **Note**
 - The frequency remains the same with changes in position.
 That is, we get a constant frequency wave in the direction of position.
-- For the direction in dimension, the value constantly decreases attempts to go to zero.
-Thus, we get a wave that is getting longer in frequency as we go deeper into the embedding dimension.
+- The frequency decreases for the direction in dimension, leading to slower oscillations.
+Thus, we get a wave that is getting longer periods as we go deeper into the embedding dimension.
 - The larger the d_model value, the faster the change in frequency.

 Thus we have a plot like this